Masmiseim36/nxpSDK/boards/usbkw41z_kw41z/wireless_examples/framework/bootloader_fsci/readme.txt

 Overview
 ========
-This application it's a serial Bootloader which uses FSCI commands over UART or SPI to load a nea application image into the MCU's Flash.
+This application is a serial Bootloader which uses FSCI commands over UART or SPI to load a new application image into the MCU's Flash.

 Toolchain supported
 ===================